CodeYourFuture/syllabus/docs/guides/paradigm.md

 **Documentation**

 Documentation is expected, simple and routine.
-Our students must practice writing.
+Our trainees must practice writing.

 ### Test driven development